Use a calculator to determine whether each statement is true or f... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Use a calculator to determine whether each statement is true or false.
-A true statement may lead to results that differ in the last decimal place due to rounding error. tan² 72°25' + 1 = sec² 72°25'
+A true statement may lead to results that differ in the last decimal place due to rounding error. ½ sin 40° = sin [½ (40°)]

 Verified Solution